 Source: Associated British Foods Corporate Responsibility Update 2017, p.
-3

-Associated British Foods highlights actual results on supplier, community and customer learning & development in one page at the beginning of the sustainability report before company gets into full details on each value chain stakeholder covering all ESG factors in a comprehensive way in the actual report.
+3 actual results on supplier, community and customer learning & development in one page at the beginning of the sustainability report before company gets into full details on each value chain stakeholder covering all ESG factors in a comprehensive way in the actual report.
 This includes employee training hours for unconscious bias & personal development, training programs & health initiatives across supply chain to supporting customers with informed choices.